mongodb/docs/source/commands.rst

    - **logLevel**
    - **syncdelay**

-   See :command:`setParameter` for more information about these options.
+   See :command:`setParameter` for more regarding these parameters.

    .. slave-ok, admin-only